nikultimo/InvestApp/README.md

 1. Uses Tinkoff API Token
 2. Capable of importing / exporting API Token
 3. Capable of encrypting / decrypting the API Token file for secure using
+4. Displays your stocks' names in drop down box
+5. Compatibility with russian shares of stock

 # How to build this app?